pivotal/docs-tap/scst-scan/choreographer.md

     kubectl port-forward service/metadata-store-app 8443:8443 -n metadata-store
     ```

-1. Using the `MetadataURL` field in the `kubectl describe` `sourcescan` or `imagescan` output, use the `insight` CLI to query the Metadata Store for the scan results that were outputted by the Grype Scanner.
+1. Using the `MetadataURL` field in the `kubectl describe` `sourcescan` or `imagescan` output,
+   use the Insight CLI to query the Metadata Store for the scan results that were outputted by the Grype Scanner.
 Run:

     ```
     # Configure Insight CLI to Authenticate to Metadata Store